Talk show host Jerry Springer has died, aged 79

-Iconic TV personality Jerry Springer has died, aged 79.
+Iconic TV personality Jerry Springer has died at the age of 79, his family have confirmed.

 The news was broken today (April 27) in a new statement, released by his family.
 Here, they shared their admiration for the famed chat show host, writing: “Jerry’s ability to connect with people was at the heart of his success in everything he tried whether that was politics, broadcasting or just joking with people on the street who wanted a photo or a word.”